andres-fr/emokine/README.md

 └── <MODALITY>_seq9_sad.<EXTENSION>
 ```

 The `CSV` directory is slightly different, because instead of a single file for each `seq` and `emotion`, it features a folder containing a `.csv` file for each one of the 8 features being extracted (acceleration, velocity...).
-We refer readers to our paper for more details on the dataset and companion software.
+We refer readers to our paper for more details on the data and companion software.

 -------------------------------------------------------------------------------
 # Using the `emokine` software

+> :point_right: Although the [`EmokineDataset`](https://zenodo.org/record/7821844) pilot dataset was recorded via the XSENS system, most of the software provided here can be directly applied to data obtained from other motion capture systems with little to no modification.
+Specifically, only the files `1a_mvsn_to_csv.py` and `1b_mvnx_blender.py` are relevant to the MVNX formatted data.
+This data is then converted to tabular format (see e.g. [positionExample.csv](assets/positionExample.csv)), which is then consumed by the remaining scripts.
+Researchers intending to use this software with MoCap data from other systems simply need to ensure that their data follows the same tabular format, which can be typically achieved with little to no adaptions.

 In this section we showcase the relevant `emokine` functionality, by running the software on the `EmokineDataset`.
 The purpose of each script, as well sa its input parameters that can be consulted as follows: